semaphoreci/docs/docs/account-management/checking-the-connection-between-github-and-semaphore-2.0.md

 If the page is not showing Semaphore 2.0 application on GitHub, and you previously logged in to Semaphore 2.0 with the GitHub account that you are currently using, please check your [account settings](https://me.semaphoreci.com/account) page.
-Under "Repository access" sections, click on grayed out checkmarks to reauthorize Semaphore app.
+Under the "Repository access" section, click on grayed out checkmarks to reauthorize the Semaphore app.

-**If [Semaphore 2.0 application page on GitHub](https://github.com/settings/connections/applications/328c742132e5407abd7d) is still not showing Semaphore 2.0 application please contact Semaphore support.**
+**If [Semaphore 2.0 application page on GitHub](https://github.com/settings/connections/applications/328c742132e5407abd7d) is still not showing the Semaphore 2.0 application please contact Semaphore support.**